voschezang/coding-handbook/labour.md

+**Modes of collaboration**

+- Firefighting.
+Try to survive.
+- Maintenance.
+Optimize for efficiency.
+- Balanced.
+Focus on effectiveness.
+Plan and reflect.

 ### Projects and processes

 - A process is a pre-defined method to do labour.
 It may involve repetition and it may be optimized by improving reliability and speed.